Skip to content

 tau_discharge: Quench discharge time constant [s].

-peak_field: Magnetic field at the peak point [T].
+b_peak: Magnetic field at the peak point [T].

-f_he: Fraction of cable occupied by helium.
+f_a_cable_space_helium: Fraction of cable space occupied by helium.

-t_he_peak: Peak helium temperature at quench initiation [K].
+temp_he_peak: Peak helium temperature at quench initiation [K].

-t_max: Maximum allowed conductor temperature during quench [K].
+temp_quench_max: Maximum allowed conductor temperature during quench [K].

 cu_rrr: